-The game is very similar to Slender in that you play Featureless Protagonist in the wilderness, trying to find pages while a supernatural force hounds them.
+The game is very similar to Slender in that you play as a Featureless Protagonist in the wilderness, trying to find pages while a supernatural force hounds them.
 However, it is different enough to stand on its own merits despite the obvious influences.
 The game's primary gameplay challenge comes from the fact that the player's position is not marked on the map, requiring usage of landmarks, the compass, and a good sense of direction in general to find your way throughout the mountain.
 This focus on navigation and exploration as a key element of gameplay also gives the game some similarities to Miasmata.

 The story is based on the Dyatlov Pass incident, in which nine hikers were discovered dead under mysterious circumstances on the Kholat Syakhl mountain in Russia, from which the game derives its name.